 Giving, like investing, works best when you proactively develop a strategy based on your vision and goals.
 Try not to only be reactive to requests for contributions; instead, start by envisioning your ideal world and the causes that would help us get there.

-2. Optimize your donation amount.
+2. Optimize your donation amount for taxes.

 3. Build your giving portfolio.